AnshikSahu/COL226-Assignment3/README.md

 #### How to use-

-1. Type your expression and press enter.
+1. Type your expression, add a semicolon at the end then press enter.
 2. Your expression can include:
     - Binary operators: "+", "-", "*" and "/"
     - Negation: "~" (Warning: Not a operator, can only be used on values)